simplyequipped/pyjs8call/README.md

     See the [JS8Call downloads](http://files.js8call.com/latest.html) page for OS-specific packages as well as source files.
 If you are compiling from source for Linux be sure to read the INSTALL file at the top level of the JS8Call repo.

+    Install xvfb if running headless (not supported on Windows).
+On Debian systems:
+    ```
+    sudo apt install xvfb
+    ```

-2. Install pyjs8call using pip3 (or pip if python3 is the default on your system):
+2. Install pyjs8call using pip3 (or pip if python3 is the default on your system)

     ```
     pip3 install pyjs8call